instructure/canvas-lms/doc/api/navigation_tools.md

 -   text: &lt;text&gt; (optional)

-    This is the default text that will be shown in the left hand navigation as the text of the link.
+    This is the default text that will be shown in the left-hand navigation as the text of the link.
 This can be overridden by language-specific settings if desired by using the labels setting.
     This is required if a text value is not set on the main tool configuration.

 -   labels: &lt;set of locale-label pairs&gt; (optional)